Participatory Budgeting in Schools

 Schools, school districts, and colleges in the U.S., Canada, and around the world are using participatory budgeting (PB) to engage students, parents, educators, and administrators in deciding which school programs and improvements to fund using a portion of the school budget.

-School PB processes develop student leadership, magnify student and parent voice, involve entire schools in meaningful and transparent experiences, and build healthy and respectful relationships between students, teachers, administrators, and parents.
+School PB processes develop student leadership, magnify student and parent voice, involve entire schools in meaningful and transparent experiences, and build healthy relationships across school communities.